Preparing Responders for the Worst, So They Perform at Their Best.

 Our system has already trained more than 700 responders across the country, with deployments to hospitals, EMS teams, universities, and military units.
 The results have been overwhelmingly positive, with high ratings for realism, usability, and confidence gained.

-© 2025 Tactical Triage Technologies, LLC · Columbus, Ohio · All rights reserved.
+© 2025 Tactical Triage Technologies · Columbus, Ohio · All rights reserved.